-Although originally targeted at hunters, game cameras are becoming more common for outdoor enthusiasts.
+Although originally targeted at hunters, game cameras (also known as trail cameras) are becoming more common for outdoor enthusiasts.
 They can remotely record nature and animal behaviour discreetly and covertly, giving the user an intimate look into the lives of animals.
-Here is some advice on what to look for.
+Here is some advice and how I photograph something of interest and what to look for in a game camera.

 I always travel with a game cam in the back of my truck.
 Whether out on a hike or if I spot something from the road, cams are easy to set up in hopes of capturing something of interest.
 When you think about it, the possibilities are endless: Set one up on a well-worn deer trail; at the edge of a fox or coyote den; a beaver lodge; or at the site of a deer kill.

 This past week I spent three days exploring Algonquin Provincial Park in Ontario, Canada.
 This area is renowned for its population of eastern wolves.
 Although I have found many fresh tracks in the past, I had yet to see one.
 That was about to change.
 On my second last day, I discovered an area just outside of the park that was littered with fresh wolf tracks.
 I set up my trail cam in the area and left it overnight.
 Come morning, upon retrieving it, I was delighted to have captured video of a wolf.
 Definitely a cool experience.

 Advice on What to Look for in a Game Camera

 When purchasing a digital game camera, also know as a trail camera, keep a few points in mind.
 Look for a unit with the highest mega-pixels that you can afford.
 The higher this number, the better quality your still pictures and video captures will be.
 Speaking of video, ensure the unit you are buying is capable of shooting it.
 Not all units do but it is definitely a must-have.

 Infra-red (IR) capability is recommended for night time shooting.
 This feature won't spook animals but provides a clear picture when the sun goes down.
 Another must-have.